ironhack-labs/lab-intro-node/README.md

       7) should return an EmptySortedList exception if there is no elements in the list
       8) should return the max (highest) value in the list
     #min()
-      9) should return an EmptySortedList exception if there is no elements in the list
+      9) should return an EmptySortedList exception if there are no elements in the list
       10) should return the min (lowest) value in the list
     #sum()
       11) should return the sum of all elements in the list